jimboid/biosim-uglymol/README.md

-# biosim-uglymol
-A repo to handle the build pipeline for an uglymol instance.
+This repo has been migrated to [here](https://github.com/CCPBioSim/structure-validation-uglymol)